 Annual premium: This is the amount that you pay to your health insurance carrier within a year—in other words, the charge to have health insurance coverage.
 Typically, this cost is broken up into monthly payments, but can sometimes be broken up into payments every other week or twice a month, especially if you’re paying into an employer plan that takes premiums right out of your paychecks.

-In 2022, the average annual premium for single coverage for employer-covered workers was $7,911.
-For family coverage it was $22,463, according to Kaiser Family Foundation, a nonprofit health research organization.1 Bummer alert: Paying that premium doesn’t mean you have no other health care costs.
+In 2023, the average annual premium for single coverage for employer-covered workers was $8,435.
+For family coverage it was $23,968, according to Kaiser Family Foundation, a nonprofit health research organization.1 Bummer alert: Paying that premium doesn’t mean you have no other health care costs.
 Likewise, even if your other health care costs are high, you still have to pay your premium.

-Deductible: This is the amount you must pay for your covered health care costs each plan year before your insurance starts to kick in.
+Deductible: This is the amount you must pay for your covered health care costs each plan year before your insurance starts to kick in for covered expenses.
 Yes, even though you’re paying premiums, your insurer isn’t necessarily covering your medical costs right away.
 And your deductible resets at the start of each plan year or when you switch plans.
 So if your deductible is $7,000, your insurance won’t defray costs for any services until you’ve spent $7,000.
 (But certain preventative care cost sharing starts before you meet your deductible.)
 With most plans, the lower your deductible, the higher your premium, and vice versa.

 Copay and coinsurance: A copay (or copayment) is the flat fee your insurance company sets as your cost for each covered health care service or prescription.
 Copays can vary by category—such as prescriptions, lab tests, and specialist and emergency visits—and even within categories.
 There can be different tiers of copays for prescriptions, for instance.
 So carefully check out what you’d be responsible for as you consider different insurance plans.
 Also note: Copays might kick in only after you’ve paid your deductible.
 So if you've been paying $100 for a drug, but now you have hit your deductible of $1,000, you'll start paying just the copay for that drug, which might be more like $20.